patroldo/my-simple-hyprland-config/README.md

     ```
     sh install.sh
     ```

+5. Do post install steps:
+- update monitors in hyprland-user.conf
 #### Important Notes:

 - This script is user-centric and allows you to choose which components to install (Everything is asked, even for the core e`).